ibm-cloud-docs/cloud-native/topic-configuration.md

 ### Credentials and Secrets
 {: #kubernetes-secrets}

 Configuration is generally provided to containers that run in Kubernetes by way of either environment variables or ConfigMaps.
 In either case, config values can be discovered fairly quickly.
-This is why Kubernetes uses Secrets to store sensitive information.
+Kubernetes uses Secrets to store sensitive information to prevent this problem.

 Secrets are independent objects that contain base64 encoded values: